sterrevangeest/spotify-dashboard/README.md

 | Sunflower - Spider-Man: Into the Spider-Verse | Post Malone, Swae Lee | 2019-01-04 | 32,548,077 | https://open.spotify.com/track/3KkXRkHbMCARz0aVfEt68P | 1    |
 | thank u, next                                 | Ariana Grande         | 2019-01-04 | 29,904,412 | https://open.spotify.com/track/2rPE9A1vEgShuZxxzR2tZH | 2    |

-**etc...** (see [data/global.csv](https://github.com/sterrevangeest/spotify-dashboard/blob/master/data/global.csv) for the whole dataset).
+**etc...** (see [data/2019global.csv](https://github.com/sterrevangeest/spotify-dashboard/blob/master/data/2019global.csv) and [data/2020global.csv](https://github.com/sterrevangeest/spotify-dashboard/blob/master/data/2020global.csv) for the whole dataset).

+**Unique Track Ids**

+Sometimes the same tracks appear in a number of consecutive weeks.
+In order to not make unnecessary requests to the Spotify API, I only use unique numbers.
+The unique track IDs are then stored per 100 in an object.
+Because a request can be made per 100 IDs (see [unique-track-ids.py](https://github.com/sterrevangeest/spotify-dashboard/blob/master/unique-track-ids.py)).

 **Spotify Api**

-I can retrieve the audio features from a track from the Spotify Api by using the url of the song.
+I can retrieve the audio features from a track from the Spotify Api by using the url of the song (see [spotify-api.py](https://github.com/sterrevangeest/spotify-dashboard/blob/master/spotify-api.py)).
 The most important value for me will be the valence value: a measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry)(Get Audio Features for a Track | Spotify for Developers, n.d.).

 ```
 GET https://api.spotify.com/v1/audio-features/{id}